c6yin/c6yin_SQ_W6/README.md

 - B: Skip to boss fight (testing only)
 - Restart: R (after win or game over)

-Explore the world, survive enemy waves as you move north, then enter the glowing boss zone to fight the giant orange blob.
+Explore the world, survive enemy waves as you move north, then enter the glowing boss zone to fight the giant boss.
 Watch the minimap to track enemies off screen.

-**Adding Your Own Sounds**

-1. Add your sound files to `assets/sounds/`
-2. In `preload()`, uncomment the `loadSound()` lines and update the file paths
-3. Uncomment the `play()` or `loop()` calls in the relevant functions — there are hooks for the boss music transition too

-**Editing the Waves and Boss**
-Open `data/enemies.json` to change when waves spawn, how many enemies appear, their speed, and the boss stats.
-Each wave has a `spawnAt` world Y value — lower values trigger later since the player starts at the bottom of the world.

 **Opening the Chrome Console**